 2. Complete your profile

 Many scholarship service providers, like Buddy4Study, provide curated scholarship information on their website.
 Make sure you register yourself and complete your profile accurately.
 Register and complete your profile today.
 A 100% complete profile stands a higher chance to get access to full matched scholarships.
-This means that you stand a definite chance to win scholarships that match your profile.
+This means that you stand a definite chance to find scholarships that match your profile and win some as well.

 3. Decide your future course